BrianJHiggins/BrianHigginsThesis/README.md

-modules 3.1 – 4.1 (these modules will run the sentiment processed research data, producing the research output )
+modules 3.1 – 4.1 and GICS_correlation (these modules will run the sentiment processed research data, and will produce the research output )

 (1) Download and unzip Folders ‘FinBERT output files combined Part1.zip’ and ’FinBERT output files combined Part2.zip’.